 Quick guide to copyright for making digital copies

-You may make digital copies for the purposes of private study or research for a non-commercial purpose.
+You may make digital copies for the purposes of private study or research for non-commercial purposes.

 Limits

 There are limits on the amount of in-copyright work you may copy.
-Guidelines are:
+The guidelines are:

 Non-textual copying:

-• Music/maps: please consult library staff – there are special issues to consider
+• music and maps: please consult library staff – there are special issues to consider

-• Pictures/photographs: it is difficult to restrict yourself to copying only an ‘extract’ so you should take particular care to ensure the use you make is wholly legitimate (see below)
+• pictures and photographs: it is difficult to restrict yourself to copying only an ‘extract’, so you should take particular care to ensure the use you make is wholly legitimate (see below).

 Use

-• You should retain details of the source so as to acknowledge it in any use you make of it
+• You should retain details of the source so that you can acknowledge it in any use you make of it.

-• You do not have the right to use it in your publications; but
+• You do not have the right to use it in your publications (exceptions below).

-• If you are copying manuscript or other unique material, then even if it is out of copyright you must observe the above rules and seek the library’s permission for other uses
+• If you are copying a manuscript or other unique material, you must observe the above rules even if it is out of copyright and seek the library’s permission for other uses.

 Duration

-Duration of copyright can be complicated, especially for non-textual and unpublished works, but the basic rules for expiration of copyright are:
+Duration of copyright can be complicated, especially for non-textual and unpublished works.
+The basic rules for expiration of copyright are:

 • Textual works and artistic works: 70 years after the death of the author; 70 years after publication for anonymous works and works produced by a corporation or institution with no personal author identified